- Why the UK remains a strong investment market in 2026

 EIS (Enterprise Investment Scheme)

 EIS covers larger investments in slightly more established companies.
-The income tax relief rate is 30% on up to £1 million per year (or £2 million if you're investing in knowledge-intensive companies).
+The income tax relief rate is 30% on up to £1 million per year (or £2 million if investing in knowledge-intensive companies).
 Hold for three years and your gains are CGT-free.
-Loss relief lets you claim back 30% to 45% of any loss against your income tax bill, which materially shrinks the real downside.
+Loss relief means you can claim back 30–45% of any loss against your income tax bill, which significantly reduces the real downside.

 VCT (Venture Capital Trust)

 VCTs are listed funds that invest in portfolios of smaller companies.
-From 6 April 2026, the income tax relief rate drops from 30% to 20%, but dividends stay tax-free and you don't pay CGT on disposal.
+From 6 April 2026, the income tax relief rate drops from 30% to 20%, but dividends remain tax-free and you don't pay CGT on disposal.
 The £200,000 annual investment limit stays in place.
-I'd consider them if you want diversified early-stage exposure without having to pick individual companies yourself.
+They're worth considering if you want diversified early-stage exposure without picking individual companies.

 Stocks and Shares ISA / Innovative Finance ISA

 The annual ISA allowance is £20,000.
 A Stocks and Shares ISA lets you hold equities, ETFs, and investment trusts with no income tax on dividends and no CGT on gains, permanently.
 The Innovative Finance ISA (IFISA) extends the same tax wrapper to P2P lending.
-They're not glamorous, but compound returns inside an ISA quietly add up over a decade.
+These aren't glamorous, but compound returns inside an ISA genuinely add up over a decade.

 | Scheme | Max annual investment | Income tax relief | CGT relief | Min hold period |